gdtk-uq/gdtk/website/content/docs/getting-started/installing-ldc.md

    action will be to try to put things onto tape, and read from tape.
    So you will very very often see the `-f` flag in usage on modern computers since we are often working with files on local disk.

+   We controlled the destination for the unpacking with the `-C` option.
+   Also, the `--strip-components=1` removed the leading directory provided in the tarball.
+   This means that our compiler install is sitting directly under `opt/ldc2`.

 5. Set your `PATH` variable so that it finds the LDC binaries.